gbrunton/CacheRepository/README.md

 # CacheRepository

 A repository that caches data in memory and allows you to use indexes to query data quickly.
 By default, [Dapper-Extensions](https://github.com/tmsmith/Dapper-Extensions) is used internally for relational database support.
 This means that many of the same configuration features and [conventions](https://github.com/tmsmith/Dapper-Extensions/blob/master/readme.md#naming-conventions) available in Dapper-Extensions applies to CacheRepository as well.

 CacheRepository also supports text files as data sources.

-I mostly use this library within [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) programs that I write when it is necessary to be fast and when I will very likely be moving large amounts of data around.
+I mostly use CacheRepository library within [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) programs that I write when it is necessary to be fast and when I will very likely be moving large amounts of data around.

 See the following for more details
 [CacheRepository Introduction (Why I Made It)](http://gbrunton.blogspot.com/2013/01/cacherepository-introduction-why-i-made.html)

 [Writing To And Reading From Text File](https://github.com/gbrunton/CacheRepository/blob/master/Tests/IntegrationTests/Repositories/FileRepositoryTests.cs)

 ## Features